Who Cares If You Compose, Milton?

 But music, pace Babbitt, is not an intellectual tool to better understand and possibly master the world: it is and remains “entertainment”, a production aimed at eliciting enjoyment from a public.
 At best it is “art” (the difference is intuitive, but hard to define precisely.
 I’ll tentatively say that “art” is when form is equally or more important than content, when content is pretext and form is text), but even art, however gloomy and dramatic it may be, is meant for the appreciation, enjoyment and enlightenment of those who have a taste for it.
 Contrary to what Babbitt says, there is not, between music and maths, just a difference in “fields of study”, there is a real difference in nature, and the same arguments cannot be used to defend public subsidization of mathematical research, and of avant-garde composing.
 A mathematician or physicist pursuing highly arcane research in his ivory tower that only his peers will comprehend is still, nonetheless, working for the advancement of mankind’s understanding of the world; his research is not an end in itself.
 A composer pursuing his arcane explorations in his ivory tower and composing music so removed from everyman’s concept of music that it will be grasped and maybe appreciated by only a few other composers working along the same lines is only… pursuing his arcane explorations in his ivory tower.

 It is significant that Babbitt should take his model in science, not art.
 By the same token, would he advocate funding from Academia to filmmakers, visual artists and writers so that they can freely pursue the most esoteric and arcane productions in their respective art, research for the sake of research, exploration for the sake of exploration, irrespective of any interest from any “wider” public?
 Logically, he should have, and I bet that, if asked about it, he would have.
-And after all, there ARE departments of cinema in museums of contemporary art: I know, a friend of mine is the curator at the Musée George Pompidou.
+And after all, there ARE departments of cinema in museums of contemporary art: I know, an acquaintance of mine is the curator at the Musée George Pompidou.

 Make no mistake: I’m not indicting the avant-garde, on the contrary, I’m a great fan of the avant-garde in general (I listen with pleasure and excitement to the music of Xenakis, Nono, Ligeti, the radical Penderecki of the 1960s and early 1970s and much more that’s “tough-listening”, and sure I can whistle the tunes of Schoenberg as comfortably as those of Beethoven), and I’ve had bickering online disputes with the neo-Beckmessers (I find the word more appropriate than “neo-Philistines”.
 The Philistines are the true ignoramuses, they don’t even know that they don’t know, and I’m very tolerant with those, after all it’s not their fault.
 The Beckmessers are the college-trained, who think they know and, because college-trained, that they have a right to make pronouncements of condemnation and that their pronouncements are valid) claiming that the avant-garde – which they usually extend all the way to Schoenberg – is just “elitist intellectual crap”.
 But, in his effort to liken music and maths, I think Babbitt is using the wrong arguments in favor of the avant-garde and its academic funding.
 It’s not because it’s like maths, and has the same social value as maths, that it should be Academia-funded.
 It’s because when the most brilliant and most thoroughly trained minds of an era tackle maths and physics, they become Galileo or Einstein, and when they tackle music, they become Bach and Boulez.
 Academia has a legitimacy to support both, because it should support and foster the most brilliant productions of the most brilliant and thoroughly trained minds of an era, irrespective of the ability of a wider public to comprehend them.